 Noncompetes and Employee Mobility

 We study the relationship between employment noncompetition agreements and employee mobility using nationally representative data on 11,500 labor force participants from the 2014 Noncompete Survey Project.
-We find that noncompetes are associated with an 11% increase in tenure, a 35% decrease in the likelihood of leaving for a competitor, and a 54% increase in the likelihood of departing for a noncompetitor relative to a competitor compared to a nonsigner.
-Moreover, we find (1) that these patterns hold even in those states where noncompetes are entirely unenforceable and (2) that they are even stronger for employees who are offered noncompetes after they accept their job offers.
-Examining mechanisms underlying the observed retention and redirection results, we find no evidence that employees bound by noncompetes receive less recruitment attention from competitors, although they are relatively more likely to search for positions at and receive recruitment attention from noncompetitors.
-When it comes to turning down offers, however, we find that regardless of actual noncompete enforceability, approximately 40% of those who have received an offer from a competitor and turned it down cite their noncompete as a factor in their decision to turn down these offers.
-Finally, we present evidence that individuals who believe that their employer will sue them to enforce their noncompete, who believe that a court will enforce their noncompete, or who have been reminded of their noncompete by their employer are more likely to cite their noncompete as a factor when turning down competitor offers, whereas we find no evidence that actual enforceability is a deterrent.
+We find that those bound by noncompetes exhibit 11% longer tenures and are more likely to report that they will leave for a position with a noncompetitor relative to a position with a competitor.
+Perhaps surprisingly, we find that these patterns are statistically indistinguishable across states whether they do or do not enforce noncompetes.
+Decomposing mobility into its constituent subprocesses, we find no evidence that employees bound by noncompetes receive less recruitment attention from or expend less effort searching for positions at competitors, and they appear distinctly more mobile on these measures with respect to noncompetitors.
+Nevertheless, we discover that approximately 40% of noncompete signers who have turned down an offer from a competitor cite their noncompete as a factor in their decision—in both enforcing and non-enforcing states.
+Finally, we document that individuals who believe that their employer will sue them over the violation of a noncompete, who believe that a court will enforce their noncompete, or who have been reminded of their noncompete by their employer are more likely to cite their noncompete as a factor when turning down competitor offers, whereas we find no evidence that actual enforceability is a deterrent.

 Keywords: Covenants Not to Compete, Employee Mobility, Career Detours, Labor Market Frictions